bowmanjeffs/paprica/README.md

 ###Notice - If you've been redirected here from genome_finder you're in the right place!
 The development version of paprica is now v0.3.0.
 This version has a number of new features and improvements.
 Please take a look at the manual for details.
+There is an issue with the latest version of pathway-tools which prevents it from being run in parallel.
+As a result paprica can only make PGDBs serially at this time.
+For this reason I do not recommend using paprica-build.sh until this problem is fixed.
+Please email me if you have any questions about this.

 ###Please go to [releases](https://github.com/bowmanjeffs/paprica/releases) to find the last stable release for download.